-Brent Cross West station, due to open in 2022, will be the first major new mainline station in London in over a decade
+Brent Cross West station, due to be completed in December 2022, will be the first major new mainline station in London in over a decade

 The Brent Cross West rail project is not limited to a new station.
 A new overbridge will give pedestrians and cyclists the ability to cross this part of the Midland Main Line for the first time since it was built more than 150 years ago, linking communities on both sides of the station.

 The new station and associated rail works are being funded as part of a £419 million government funding agreement which Barnet Council has secured through close collaboration with Central Government partners from the Ministry of Housing, Communities and Local Government, HM Treasury and the Greater London Authority.